Sea Ray SPX 210 OB

 Chaparral 21 H2O OB Sport

-Three are outboard-powered, adding space and stowage in the cockpit but infringing, sometimes just a bit, sometimes more, on the swim platform.
-The fourth boat is a classic sterndrive, with a full-beam, unencumbered platform that's a playground for watersports fans.
+They are outboard-powered, adding space and stowage in the cockpit but infringing, sometimes just a bit, sometimes more, on the swim platform.

 Realistic Capacity.
 Each boat has enough room in the cockpit for four adults to spread out without banging elbows; add kids to the mix and there's space for a couple more people.
 Boats this size don't have expansive forward cockpits, but they're big enough to relax two adults, or corral a bunch of kids to get them out of the grownups' hair when anchored.

 Power.
-At just 21’ (6.40 m), give or take a few inches, these four boats need little in the way of horsepower compared to boats just a couple of feet longer.
-The sterndrive Glastron GTS 205 is rated for 300-hp, max, but should perform fine with 200-hp (although we haven't tested this boat, and cannot provide hard numbers); the other three boats carry 175- to 200-hp outboards, max.
+At just 21’ (6.40 m), give or take a few inches, these three boats need little in the way of horsepower compared to boats just a couple of feet longer.
+The three boats carry 175- to 250-hp outboards, max.
 We tested all three with 150 hp and found them to top out between 40 and 42 knots; plenty fast for boats in this class.
 Engines this size are less expensive to buy, making these boats affordable for more people; maintenance and operating costs are minimal, too.

 Sea Ray's SPX 210 OB is the outboard-powered sistership of the sterndrive SPX 210.
-Other than engines, the boats are almost exactly the same; the 210 OB is about 300 lbs.
-(136 kg) lighter, and draws about an inch less water with the motor tilted up.
+Other than engines, the boats are almost exactly the same; the 210 OB draws about an inch less water with the motor tilted up.
 Offering essentially the same boat with either outboard or sterndrive power is becoming more common now that outboards are as efficient as sterndrives, as reliable, and easier to maintain.

 Sea Ray builds eight models in OB and SD configurations, including the SPX 190, the smaller sister of this boat.